The promise of quantum technology

 Some say quantum computers offer speed increments ‘beyond Moore’s Law’.
 But that’s like calling a printing press a better pen.
 It misses the transformative nature of the invention, which is no longer just a theoretical possibility.
 Useful applications may only be three to five years away.

-Ask one of these machines the right question in the right way, and it will answer in milliseconds – rather than the seconds, hours, days or years that the best supercomputers would take.
+Ask a quantum computer the right question in the right way, and it will answer in milliseconds – rather than the seconds, hours, days or years that the best supercomputers would take.
 Now apply that perspective to the simulation of new materials and compounds enabled by quantum computers.
 It will revolutionise countless endeavours, from designing better batteries to creating new pharmaceuticals.

 Radical quantum sensors